 Steps to create Classic Load Balancer(CLB):-

-- In EC2 dashboard, click on Load Balancers in left sidebar.
+- In EC2 dashboard, click on Load Balancers in the left sidebar.

 2. Click on Create Load Balancer and then in Select Load Balancer Type, click Create under Classic Load Balancer.

 3. In Step 1: Define Load Balancer, give CLB a unique name, leave all other settings as default and click Next.

 4. In Step 2: Assign Security Groups, create a new Security Group and give it a name and description.
 Add HTTP protocol to it and then click Next.

 5. Skip to Step 4.
 In Advanced Details, set Interval time as 10 seconds.
 Click Next.